jiixyj/libebur128/README.md

 * Implements M, S and I modes
 * Implements loudness range measurement (EBU - TECH 3342)
 * Supports all samplerates by recalculation of the filter coefficients
-* ReplayGain-compatible tagging support for MP3, OGG and FLAC
+* ReplayGain-compatible tagging support for MP3, OGG, Musepack and FLAC

 Requirements
 ------------

 The library itself has no requirements besides ANSI C.
-The scanner needs libsndfile and libmpg123 or ffmpeg (libavcodec/libavformat).
+The scanner needs libsndfile, libmpg123, ffmpeg or libmpcdec.
 You need Python and Mutagen for the ReplayGain tagging support.